NVIDIA/aistore/cmd/aisinit/README.md

 - compare `config.go` with current production configuration and deployment overrides;
-- determine whether the value is canonical or environment-specific;
+- determine whether the value is an AIStore default or environment-specific;
 - verify that a generated configuration loads and validates in `aisnode`;
 - review upgrade and downgrade implications when a section becomes sparse.